 If you only have two days, I suggest for you to pick one of these for at least one of your days.
 It will help you to see the main sights faster and also, you will learn lots of fun facts and interesting history from a local tour guide.

-Free Walking Tour – A free walking tour is a good way to get the main highlights, especially for a budget traveler.
+A Berlin free walking tour is a good way to get the main highlights, especially for a budget traveler.
 It is nice because you get insight and the real history rather than just looking without knowing more about what you’re seeing (helps you to appreciate it a little more).
 They are offered in different languages, so it is a good way to explore the popular sights and make friends with fellow travelers.

 Note: Do not forget that the tour guides live off of tips.
 If you get a really good one, try to give a good tip (pay them for their time).
 If you are on a budget, try to give as much as you can.